Technical-Debt-Large-Scale/my_validation/my_hypothesis_tests.md

 # Results of Hypothesis Tests

-## RQ1) Do architectural impact issues affect a substantial number of LOC changes in commits?
+## RQ1) Do architectural impact issues affect a substantial number of LOC changes in commits with critical classes?

 ### T1: HA - issues with architectural impact affect a substantial number of LOC changes in commits.